 I completed a PhD in philosophy at Purdue University in 2022.
-My book, Skeptical Theism, is under contract with Palgrave Macmillan, and should be out in 2023.
+My book, Skeptical Theism, is forthcoming with Palgrave Macmillan, and will be published in 2023.
 My primary areas of interest are ethics, philosophy of religion, and epistemology.
-I have growing interests in philosophy of mind (especially the metaphysics of mind) and cognitive science of religion.
+I also have interests in philosophy of mind (especially the metaphysics of mind) and cognitive science of religion.

 In epistemology, I am primarily interested in the debate between internalists and externalists about knowledge and in modal epistemology.
 I have argued that the primary motivation for internalism is unfounded .